J-Mojica/SIG-AI/Projects/TicTacToe/README.md

 This is what the functions defined in the [minimaxAgent.py](./minimaxAgent.py) file implement.

 Once this is done, all that is left to do (if it hadn't been done before or while developing the AI) is to make a way for the AI to interface with the game and the user, which is what the [tictactoe.py](./tictactoe.py) file implements.
-One can also add further improvements on the the AI using such as [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) once we have a working agent.
+One can also add further improvements on the the AI using tecniques such as [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) once we have a working agent.
 Alpha-beta pruning, in short, is a way to discard undesireable branches of the minimax search tree without having to fully explore them.
 This can save some computation time.
 Alpha-beta pruning was also implemented on the agent's code.